Kibmeister/hotciv/src/test/testAlphaCiv.md

 [OK] Tile (0,1) is of type Hills
 [OK] Tile (2,2) is of type Mountains
 [] Cities stay at population 1
-[] Cities produce 5 production per round
+[] Cities produce 6 production per round
-[] When a unit has accumulated enough it produces the unit selected for production [] The units cost is the deducted from the cities treasury [] The unit is placed in the city, if no other city is present [] Otherwise, the unit is placed on the first non-occupied adjacent tile - starting from the above tile, moving clockwise

 []